-The Office of Graduate Studies serves the Graduate School of Arts and Sciences (GSAS).
+The Office of Graduate Admissions serves the Graduate School of Arts and Sciences (GSAS).
 From the office’s website, visitors can find information about applying to graduate programs, expenses and financial aid, application requirements and deadlines, and much more.
 Links to some of the information on the site are provided below:

 Graduate Student Handbook: Published annually, the Graduate Student Handbook contains important dates, policies and procedures, requirements, and graduation information concerning current Arts, Sciences, and Engineering graduate students.

 Funding Opportunities: There are a variety of outside funding opportunities for Arts and Sciences graduate students.
-Students interested in learning more about these opportunities, which are both general and discipline-specific, should visit the Office of Graduate Studies website.
+Students interested in learning more about these opportunities, which are both general and discipline-specific, should visit the Office of Graduate Admissions website.

 Take A Class: You don’t need to be a graduate student to take Tufts graduate courses.
 The Graduate Career Advancement Program (GCAP) was created for people who want access to superior graduate-level courses but don’t need or want a graduate degree.
 GCAP students take the same classes as our graduate students and may enroll, for either credit or audit, in up to four undergraduate or graduate courses per semester.